 - Operational expenditure (Activities) is the core cost centre of the Secretariat and directly linked to the work programme.
-The 2021 operational expenditure of the Secretariat, dedicated to its projects and initiatives, is 4,1 MM.
-The amount foreseen is the needed allocation to enable the launching, implementation and follow up of 2021 activities as described in the work programme.
-However, the distribution among its components is being adjusted taking into account needed adaptation to the covid-19 pandemic challenges through reinforcing the online/hybrid Platforms and Expert Group Meeting organisation component to cope with increased efforts in regional dialogue, and enhancing the use of the Technical Support component, including using in house experts. - Human Resources: Resources allocated in 2021 (3.545 MM) are the same as 2020.
-Also, the amount foreseen in real figures without seconded staff cost is stabilised compared to 2020.
-The allocation in HR covers needs in terms of reinforcement of staff dealing with monitoring, contracting, financial management and reporting tasks of financial partnership agreements, while keeping a stable proportion of staff costs as regards allocation to Activities which allows to cover existing positions and additional resources in fields where expertise and support are most needed. - General administration: this budget component has been drawn up according to the estimated needs.
-In 2021, the cost expected in this chapter is less than 10% of the total budget.
-The Secretariat maintains a cost control in its general administration expenditure avoiding substantial increase as a result of improved internal management and increased efficiency during previous years.
-Although the capacities of the Secretariat are increasing, including necessary additional working space allocated since 2018 with subsequent facility services and more particularly adaptation measures for safe working spaces in line with precautionary measures during covid-19 pandemic, including conversion of working methods into teleworking tools and online and virtual platforms, the estimated amount is established at 0,755 MM similar to 2020.
-Indeed, 27% of general administration costs are considered as an investment in reinforcing the internal capacity and the optimisation of internal processes and tools, as described in the work programme, to allow UfMS to further improve its internal management system.
+The 2022 operational expenditure of the Secretariat, dedicated to its projects and initiatives, is 4,1 MM.
+The amount foreseen is the needed allocation to enable the launching, implementation and follow up of 2022 activities as described in the work programme.
+However, the distribution among its components is being adjusted considering needed adaptation to the covid-19 pandemic challenges through reinforcing the Platforms and Expert Group Meeting organisation component to cope with increased efforts in regional dialogue having regards that substantial part of them will revert presential/physical format and/or hybrid rather than only online. - Human Resources: Resources allocated in 2022 (3.545 MM) are the same as 2021-2020 although the amount foreseen in real figures without seconded staff cost is slightly increased compared to 2021 mainly owing to social security contribution rates update and reclassification of HR ancillary costs (i.e training, digitalisation, health and safety...) from heading Operational and heading General administration to HR in line with IPSAS framework.
+The allocation in HR covers needs in terms of reinforcement of staff dealing with monitoring, contracting, financial management and reporting tasks of financial partnership agreements, while keeping a stable proportion of staff costs as regards allocation to Activities which allows to cover existing positions and additional resources in fields where expertise and support are most needed as well as HR ancillary costs. - General administration: this budget component has been drawn up according to the estimated needs.
+In 2022, the cost expected in this chapter is less than 10% of the total budget.
+The Secretariat maintains a cost control in its general administration expenditure avoiding substantial increase because of improved internal management and increased efficiency during previous years.
+The estimated amount (7,55 MM EUR) is stabilized since 2018.
+In addition, 28% of general administration costs are considered as an investment in new internal processes, software's, and tools, as described in the work programme, to allow UfMS to enhance improvement in its internal management system.
+This profile, although allowed operations with constant running cost, has becoming more and more under increasing pressure due to prices evolution and accelerated plants and equipment depreciation combined with needs to enhance the Secretariat capacities.

-Consumption of 2020-2019
+Consumption of 2021-2020

-The estimated consumption of 2020 budget up to December is approximately 6,5 MM EUR which represents 77,17% of the Budget.
+The estimated consumption of 2021 budget up to December is approximately 7,1 MM EUR which represents 84,43% of the Budget.